docker-training/DDC-Learning-tasks/UCP02_Task_6_Multi_Node_Application.md

 ## Step 4 - Convert an existing application to run on multiple nodes.

 Previously, when we ran the HelloRedis application, you may remember that both containers were scheduled onto the same node.
-The reason was because the Compose file in that application was in the V1 format and that we used container links to get our services tasking with each other.
+The reason was because the Compose file in that application was in the V1 format and that we used container links to get our services talking with each other.
 When links are used, Swarm will schedule a container on the same node as the container it is linked to.

 This was the `docker-compose.prod.yml` file we used previously